 There are extensive city and regional bus lines in the Netherlands.
-Wherever you are there are bus services that will take you quickly to most places.
-The tram is a perfect in the big cities.
-Easy to get on and off and some sightseeing on the way.
-The cities of Amsterdam and Rotterdam also offer a metro service.
+Wherever you are there are bus services that will take you quickly to a lot of places.
+You will most likely find trams and metro’s in the big cities.
+They’re easy to get on and off and to do some sightseeing on the way.
+Cities like Amsterdam and Rotterdam also offer metro lines.
 For schedule information go to 9292

-It takes only 30 minutes to get from Schiphol airport to Utrecht.
+It only takes 30 minutes to get from Schiphol airport to Utrecht by train.
 Railway travel is a comfortable way to get around in the Netherlands.
-The trains are modern and comfortable.
+The trains go frequently, they are modern and comfortable.
 Travelling by train is a perfect way to explore the region and the country.
 For schedule information go to 9292

-Travel like the locals: Rent a bike.
+Travel like the locals: rent a bicycle.
 It is a quick and healthy way to travel.
-OV-fiets is a convenient rental bicycle to use either to go sightseeing or for the last leg of your journey, for example to go to a museum or attend a business lunch.
+The OV-fiets is a convenient rental bicycle to use either to go sightseeing or for the last leg of your journey.
 You can use your Utrecht Region Pass to rent bicycles from nearly 300 locations.
-Locations include train stations, bus and metro stops, several town centres and P+R sites.
-The bicycles are stored in both guarded and unguarded storage areas, or in self-service bicycle lockers or carousels.
-For more information check our special OV-fiets page.
+For more information about the OV-fiets, check our special OV-fiets page.

 Remember to check-in and check-out!

-- Every time you enter a vehicle you must check-in and every time you leave a vehicle you must check-out.
+- Every time you enter a vehicle you must check-in and every time you exit a vehicle you must check-out.

 - To check-in or check-out, hold your card in front of the card reader.
-Readers are placed at the entrances and exits of all trams and busses.
+They are placed at the entrances and exits of all trams and busses.

 - When you check-in, you will hear one beep.
 When you check out, you will hear two beeps.

-When you arrive at a train or a metro station, hold your pass in front of the card reader that is built into the gate.
+When you arrive at a train or a metro station, hold your pass in front of the card reader that is built into the gate to check-in.
 The gate will open.
-You check out in the same way at the station where you exit the train system.
+You check-out in the same way at the station where you exit the train or metro.

-- Each time you transfer to a different mode of transport (for example from a tram to a bus or a train to the metro), you must always check out the first vehicle and then check in the next one.
+- Each time you transfer to a different mode of transport (for example from a tram to a bus or from a train to the metro), you must always check-out the first vehicle and then check into the next one.

-- Exception: if you are transferring from one NS train to another NS train or from one metro to another metro, you only need to check out at the end of your journey.
+- If you are transferring from one train to another train or from one metro to another metro, you just need to check-in at the beginning of your journey and check-out at the end.